TotallyRandomGus/personal_benchmark/README.md

 ### GitHub settings
 - Go to the [Settings tab](../../settings):
   - Tick the "Template repository" box so that the competitors can easily make a copy of the simulation files
-  - Go to [Actions settings tab](../../settings/actions) and tick the "Allow all actions and reusable workflow" permission to enable automation and save the setting
+  - Go to [Actions settings tab](../../settings/actions) and tick the "Allow all actions and reusable workflow" permission to enable the automation scripts and save the setting

-- You need to setup a GitHub secret to be able to fetch your competitors' controllers:
+- You will need to setup a GitHub secret to be able to fetch your competitors' controllers:

   - [Create a new Personal Access Token](../../../../settings/tokens/new).
 Give it a name to remember what it is for and set its "Expiration" to the end of the tournament.
 You can always set it to "No expiration" or recreate a token when it expires to allow the automated scripts to continue working.
 Tick the "repo" scope box, click "Generate token" and copy the generated code to your clipboard